JohnIrle/nvim-c/README.md

 This is a simplified version of [The Primeagen's Neovim config](https://github.com/awesome-streamers/awesome-streamerrc/tree/master/ThePrimeagen)

 - This config depends on the `0.5` branch of neovim.
 This will not work on `0.4.4`
-- Because this depends on a non stable version of neovim, some issues may arrise over time.
+- Because this depends on a non stable version of neovim, some issues may arise over time.
 - Clone this into `~/.config/` and rename it to `nvim`.
 - Start nvim and ignore error messages.
-Run `:PlugInstall` and quit when installation is finished
+Run `:PlugInstall` and quit when installation is finished.
 - Open nvim again and everything should run.

 ## Features